codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-The most simple and straight forward use of the attribute selector.
-Any element that has `data-option` will have the styling applied.
+Here is a simple use of the attribute selector, any element that has `data-option` will have the styling applied.

 The "Wolf" does not have the `data-alt` attribute hence the lack of styling.

 ## Attribute & Values

-Attribute selectors are powerful but they become even more so when you specify a value that the attribute needs to equal.

 <p class="codepen" data-height="310" data-theme-id="0" data-default-tab="css,result" data-user="codylewis" data-slug-hash="VRNLON" style="height: 310px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Attribute Selector 2">
   <span>See the Pen <a href="https://codepen.io/codylewis/pen/VRNLON/">